-HACC's College Pathways program helps high school students to jumpstart their college careers.
-In 2013-14, more than 200 high school students attended HACC's College-in-the-High-School (CHS) program thanks to generous EITC donors.
+The College Pathways Program at HACC, Central Pennsylvania's Community College, helps high school students to jump-start their college careers.
+In 2014-15, 595 high school students attended HACC's College Pathways programs thanks to generous EITC donors.

 Eligible businesses are authorized to do business in Pennsylvania and are subject to one or more of the following taxes:

 - Bank and trust company shares tax